Showing 12 of 83 sample page(s).

 The latest download ( PDF or eBook ) always has the latest changes and errata changes incorporated and contain the most up-to-date version of the file.
 If you download the book from LearningUkulele.com you'll be notified when there is a new version of the book available.

-No videos for The Advanced Guide to Chord Progressions for Ukulele - Volume I at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Lessons for The Advanced Guide to Chord Progressions for Ukulele - Volume I at this time.

 Common Chord Progressions and Remembering Songs